eccenca/DataspaceConnector/QUIKE_GUIDE_BROKER_CONNECTION.md

 This document is structured as follows.
 Next section details all necessary steps to initiate a connection to an IDS Broker using the IDS Connector.
 Following, there is a list of common IDS Broker Connection Addresses as well as Web Interfaces.
-Lastly, there is a list of useful contacts for requesting access or reporting problems on different IDS components.
+Lastly, there is a list of useful contacts for requesting access or reporting problems on different software IDS components.

 # Connecting to an IDS Broker